Ecognize/trellohub/README.md

   - On GitHub assigns the "inbox" label to the issue
 - Card moved between the lists
   - Changes the corresponding label provided the card was moved between lists in service
+- Issue labelled on GitHub with a label of the list
+  - Moves the card corresponding to the issue to the list corresponding to the label

 # Far Horizon